Stable Diffusion within Open WebUI (20240730)

 data

-directory in the stack location (/opt/stacks/dozzle
+directory in the stack location (in /opt/stacks/dozzle

-you will likely need to sudo
+—we will likely need to sudo

-to do this) then create and edit a data/users.yml
+to do this).
+Then, create and edit a data/users.yml

 file containing content adapted from Dozzle’s “File Based User Management” page.compose.yaml